Khev/khev.github.io/research.md

 height="150"
 align = "left"/>

-A puzzle for probability theory enthusiasts:
+A puzzle for probability theorists:

 A curious tourist arrives in a city with *N* roads arranged in a network *G*.
 She decides to explore the city by taking taxis to randomly chosen locations (via  shortest paths).
 After being dropped off by a taxi at a given location, she is immediately picked up by another taxi and brought to a new location.
 How long does it take her to cover every road at least once?
 (Code available [here](https://github.com/Khev/the_taxi_drive))